-The “Going Global with Bryan Cave” webinar series discusses the expansion of U.S.-based multinationals in a changing legal environment and the issues that arise when moving goods or people across borders.
+The “Going Global with Bryan Cave” webinar series discusses the expansion of U.S.-based multinationals in a changing legal environment and issues that arise when moving goods, people or services across borders.

-Los Angeles Partner and Asia Coordinator Nicole Simonian, whose practice focuses on cross-border transactions with an emphasis on global mobility, leads the “Going Global with Bryan Cave” series.
-Her background in corporate, trade, and international employment law shaped the series’ focus on the legal and regulatory aspects of global expansion.
+Los Angeles Partner, International Trade Practice Co-Leader and Asia Coordinator Nicole Simonian, whose practice focuses on cross-border transactions with an emphasis on global mobility, leads the “Going Global with Bryan Cave” series.
+Her background in corporate, trade and international employment law shaped the series’ focus on the legal and regulatory aspects of global expansion.

 International Employment 101

 The series’ first webinar, presented March 10, 2015, addressed the ways in which a company becomes a global employer and related compliance in multiple jurisdictions.
 Atlanta Partner Marilyn Fish, Simonian, and Los Angeles Associate Jackson Pai examined how U.S. laws apply to a global workforce and best practices for managing such structures.